Aquilegia coerulea: Ecology

-Within its natural range Aquilegia coerulea is most often pollinated by hawkmoths and bumblebees.
+Within its natural range Aquilegia coerulea is most often pollinated by hawkmoths (Sphingidae) and bumblebees (Bombus).
 Specific species of hawkmoth include Hyles lineata and Sphinx vashti.
 The bumblebees include Bombus appositus, but Bombus flavifrons visit the flowers much more frequently.
 Hawkmoths visit most often during the night while bumblebees only visit during daylight hours.
 The plants have the highest rate of cross-fertilization between plants in areas where the number of flowers is smaller and the population of hawkmoths is highest.
 Normally, only hawkmoths with their very long tongues are able access the nectar at the bottom of the very long spurs with bumblebees visiting primarily or only for pollen.
+Pale to white flowers pollinated by moths tend to have longer nectar spurs making nectar less available to bees.

 The western bumblebee (Bombus occidentalis) has been observed nectar robbing from Aquilegia coerulea by opening or using holes cut in the spurs.
 Though prior to its decline in numbers in the 21st century they were also a significant pollinator of the species in some areas.
-The broad-tailed hummingbird also visits the blooms, but at a much lower rate than moths or bees.
+The broad-tailed hummingbird also visit the blooms, but less frequently than moths or bees.

 Conservation

 The conservation organization NatureServe reviewed the species in 1991 and found it to be globally secure (G5) due to being a widespread species that is very common in some areas.They also rated it as apparently secure (S4) in both Colorado and Wyoming.
 However they also rated it vulnerable (S3) in Montana and Nevada and imperiled (S2) in Arizona.
 They did not evaluate the rest of its range.
 The wildflower authors Frank and John Craighead attributed a relative decline in the population of the species to overgrazing by sheep and cattle in 1963.
+Previously great numbers of the flowers were common with Payson writing in 1918:

+While it is found in most of the Rocky Mountain states, it was chosen as the State flower of Colorado, and in that State it reaches its finest development.
+There, in the Canadian zone, among the aspens, spruces, and firs, it is not uncommon to see a hillside meadow so completely covered with A. caerulea as to hide all other vegetation and to make it seem a fairyland of huge, dancing, blue and white stars; nor is it a view soon to be forgotten.